elightup/falcon/readme.md

-**Falcon** is a minimalist WordPress plugin which **cleans up your website and optimizes it for best performance**.
+**Falcon** is a WordPress plugin which **cleans up your website and optimizes it for a better performance**.

 ## What does Falcon do?

-* Disables heartbeats.
+* Disable heartbeat
-* Disables emojis.
+* Disable emojis
+* Disable embeds, e.g. prevent others from embedding your site and vise-versa
-* Disables self ping.
+* Disable self pings
-* Removes query string in JS and CSS file.
+* Remove query string for JavaScript and CSS files
-* Sets scheme-less URLs for JS and CSS files, e.g. removes 'http:' and 'https:' from URLs.
+* Set scheme-less URLs for JavaScript and CSS files, e.g. remove `http:` and `https:` from URLs
-* Cleans up header.
 * Removes styles for recent comments widget.
-* Remove Jetpack devicex script.

-**Falcon** is created and maintained FREE on [Github](https://github.com/rilwis/falcon).
-Please open a [new issue](https://github.com/rilwis/falcon/issues) to add a suggestion or report a bug.
+* Cleanup header

-If you like this plugin, you might also like our [WordPress custom fields](https://metabox.io) plugin and [premium WordPress themes](https://gretathemes.com).
+If you like this plugin, you might also like our other WordPress products:

+- [Meta Box](https://metabox.io) - Lightweight yet powerful WordPress custom fields plugin
+- [Slim SEO](https://wpslimseo.com) - Automated & fast SEO plugin for WordPress
+- [GretaThemes](https://gretathemes.com) - Premium WordPress themes that clean, simple and just work